EngCode/phenix-ui/README.md

 ### Introduction

-**[Phenix DS](https://design.phenixthemes.com/about-phenix/ "About Phenix")** is lightweight user-interface framework build for simple structure, fast execution, and performance is number One concern in mind it was build for personal use and later published as open-source project for web community benefits,
+**[Phenix DS](https://design.phenixthemes.com/about-phenix/ "About Phenix")** is lightweight user-interface framework build for simple structure, fast execution, and performance is number One concern in mind it was build for personal use and later published as open-source project for web community benefits.

 ---